Kristin Robbins

-Kristin Robbins (born April 29, 1968) is an American politician serving in the Minnesota House of Representatives since 2019.
-A member of the Republican Party of Minnesota, Robbins represents District 34A in the northwestern Twin Cities metropolitan area, including the city of Maple Grove and parts of Hennepin County.
+Kristin Robbins (born April 29, 1968) is an American politician serving since 2019 in the Minnesota House of Representatives.
+A member of the Republican Party of Minnesota, Robbins represents District 37A in the northwestern Twin Cities metropolitan area, including the city of Maple Grove and parts of Hennepin County.
+She is running for governor of Minnesota in 2026.

-Early life, education, and career
+Early life and education

-Robbins was raised in Crookston, Minnesota.
+Robbins was born on April 29, 1968, and raised in Crookston, Minnesota.
 She attended Bethel University, graduating with a Bachelor of Arts in economics and political science, and Washington University in St. Louis, graduating with a Master of Arts in economics.

+Career

-Robbins was formerly the legislative director for U.S. Representative Harris Fawell and a deputy chair of the Senate District 34 Republicans.
+Robbins was formerly the legislative director for former U.S. Representative Harris Fawell and a deputy chair of the Senate District 34 Republicans.
 She was the executive director of the Economic Club of Minnesota.

-Minnesota House of Representatives

 Robbins was elected to the Minnesota House of Representatives in 2018, after incumbent Joyce Peppin retired, and has been reelected every two years since.

-Robbins has served as an assistant minority leader since 2023 and sits on the Higher Education Finance and Policy, Rules and Legislative Administration, and Taxes Committees.
+Robbins has served as an assistant minority leader since 2023.
+In 2025, she was selected as the Chair of the new Fraud Prevention and State Agency Oversight Policy Committee.
+For 2025–26, she sits on the Higher Education Finance and Policy, Taxes, and Ways and Means Committees.